Express50/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am an MScAC student at the University of Toronto, studying natural language processing, private data analysis and computer security.
+I am a Research Scientist at Vanguard, working in the areas of natural language processing (NLP) and generation.
-My research interests are in developing privacy-preserving algorithms for data analysis and general methods for representing complex real-world data as vectors.
+I am a graduate of the MScAC program at the University of Toronto, where I studied natural language processing, private data analysis and computer security.